 N.B.
-This version has now been superseded by the 2013 amended version following resolutions apopted at the INA4 conference at Reston Virginia in 2013.
+This version was superseded by the 2013 amended version following resolutions apopted at the INA14 conference at Reston Virginia in 2013.

 The bylaws below were produced for inspection by the membership and were adopted by the membership at the General Meeting in Parma, Sept.
 2002 (i.e. the INA business meeting held during the INA Conference).